4ARMED/sri-check/README.md

 $ ./sri-check -H "Authorization: Bearer mytoken" -H "More: Headers" https://kubernetes.io/
 ```

+In case you are working with SPA application, you can use headless browser to render page before running check by setting `--browser` or `-b` flag.

 ### Generate

 Optionally you may wish to output updated script tags with the SRI hash calculated.
 You can do this by specifying the `--generate` flag.